User Manual

 4. Opening Files from External Systems

 In the PDF Editor you have the option to connect to a Workflow.
-In the tab Workflow, Print Items can be checked out of a Workflow, edited, and then checked back in again.
-The Print Items in the selected area – Articles, Orders or Production Jobs – are displayed and can be opened in the PDF Editor.
+In the tab Workflow, Print Items can be checked out from a Workflow, edited, and then checked back in.
+The Print Items from the selected area – Articles, Orders or Production Jobs – are displayed and can be opened in the PDF Editor.
 Once they have been edited, Print Items can be saved as a new version in the Workflow.

 In the tab Workflow [6], you can establish a connection to a Workflow instance.
 Clicking the button Connect [9] opens the dialog Connect to Workflow [10].